TejaswiPonnamanda/EpharmacyWebApplication/README.md

-# RealTimeChatApp
+# EpharmacyWebApplication
-Building a realtimechatapp using springboot,react,mysql
+Building a EpharmacyWebApplication using springboot,react,mysql